qpdf/qpdf/manual/cli.rst

 command line, though see also :qpdf:ref:`--password-file`.
 Note that the :samp:`@filename` can't appear in the middle of an argument, so constructs such as :samp:`--arg=@filename` will not work.
-Instead, you would have to include the argument and its parameter (e.g., :samp:`--arg=parameter`) as a line in the :file:`filename` file and just pass :samp:`@filename` on the command line.
+Instead, you would have to include the option and its parameter (e.g., :samp:`--option=parameter`) as a line in the :file:`filename` file and just pass :samp:`@filename` on the command line.

 Related Options